-The fund reports annually on stewardship activity undertaken during the year in the report and accounts and a presentation is given to members who have the opportunity to ask questions about the fund's stewardship activities.
+The fund reports annually on stewardship activity undertaken during the year in the report and accounts.

-In the event of significant engagements through any given year the voting activity would be recorded in the fund's annual report and available with voting records on the fund's website for the benefit of the funds membership.
+In the event of significant engagements through any given year the voting activity would be recorded in the fund's annual report.
+Voting recordsare available on the fund's website for the benefit of the funds membership.